The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 Key practical point: the Wegovy pill needs to be taken on an empty stomach with no more than 4 oz of plain water, waiting 30 minutes before eating or drinking anything else.
 Foundayo has no food/water restrictions — a big adherence advantage for some people.

 Sometimes, for approved indications.
 Rybelsus (diabetes) is more likely to be covered than Wegovy pill or Foundayo (obesity).
 Commercial plans often require prior authorization and BMI documentation.
-Medicare generally doesn't cover GLP-1s for weight loss alone.
+Medicare generally doesn't cover GLP-1s for weight loss alone, though the BALANCE pilot program beginning July 2026 may change that for some Part D enrollees.

 Even without coverage, manufacturer savings programs can substantially reduce costs: Novo Nordisk offers Wegovy pill at $149/month self-pay for starter doses, and Eli Lilly offers Foundayo at the same starter price through LillyDirect.
 Compounded products are cash-pay only and don't accept insurance.